 Viral shaming is an increasingly popular way to bully and harass people on the internet

-Well for example, a young person at a party or a concert may have behaved in a way that is considered shameful, embarrassing or inappropriate.
+Viral shaming can happen in many situations.
+For example, a young person at a party or a concert may have behaved in a way that is considered shameful, embarrassing or inappropriate.
 A friend or onlooker may have captured pictures or videos of this and uploaded them to Facebook or Twitter to make fun of this person.
 These images or videos then may become widely shared, often accompanied by cruel and unkind comments that are intended to mock or insult the person in the photos or videos.
 This is viral shaming.

 Does this sound familiar?
 It’s an increasingly common phenomenon, and one that can have pretty devastating consequences.
 Recently, viral shaming is increasingly used specifically to condemn sexual behaviour that is considered indecent or deviant.